Comunitea/CMNT_00152_2018_DIS/project_addons/stock_location_size/README.rst

    :alt: License: AGPL-3

 ======================
-Product Stock Location
+Stock Location Size
 ======================

-This module adds stock location in products.
+This module adds stock location leng, width, size and weight.
 Default stock location for any move to stock from purchase orders